-Motor: eBikes still require pedaling, but the motor supports you.
-I like to think of it as "defining hills to be flat instead".
+Motor: eBikes still require pedaling, but the motor supports you based on how hard you pedal yourself.
+So you still get a light workout, but riding uphill is almost as easy as an even road.
+I like to think of it as "redefining hills to be flat instead".
 Great for biking in Aachen city. :) Motors can be mounted in the front wheel, rear wheel or in the middle.
-Middle gives you the best weight distribution (low and center) and the motor can make use of the gear shifting system so it can kick in right when you start pedaling.
-The Bosch system is currently used in most systems and gets good reviews (powerful and kicks in without delays).
-The 2013 Bosch model has a bigger (400Wh instead of 300Wh) battery and an easy-to-reach separate thumb controller on your handlebar.
+Middle gives you the best weight distribution (low and center), the motor can make use of the gear shifting system, and it can kick in right when you start pedaling.
+The Bosch system (motor, battery, display, and handlebar controller) has been the market leader since 2012 and continues to get good reviews (powerful and kicks in without delays).
 It also includes support when pushing your bike uphill or out of an underground garage.
 I'll focus on the Bosch system below where applicable.

 Distance & Battery: Typical eBikes batteries like the Bosch one will last for around 50 km when you choose maximum motor support.
-This varies a lot based on your weight, how hilly your ride is, how fast you want to go and what support level you choose on the control panel while riding.
+This varies a lot based on your weight, how hilly your ride is, how fast you want to go and what support level you choose on the handlebar controller while riding.
 The Bosch battery is comparably light (2.5 kg).
-It detaches from the bike and charges in 2-3 hours on a special charger that comes with the bike.
+It detaches from the bike and charges in 2-3 hours on a standard wall outlet, using a special charger that comes with the bike.
+Newer models can also be charged without removing them from the bike.
 These batteries are expensive: 600–700 Euros, so don't leave them on your bike overnight.
-Batteries mounted above the rear wheel can make the bike unstable at fast speeds, especially with lady or low-entry frames; test-drive and slightly let go of the handlebar to see if the front wheel starts fluttering.
+Batteries mounted above the rear wheel can make the bike unstable at fast speeds, especially with lady or low-entry frames.
+Test-drive them, and slightly let go of the handlebar while riding to see if the front wheel starts fluttering.

 Weight: At 20–30 kgs, eBikes are heavy because of motor, battery, and stronger frames for the higher motor-induced forces.
 If you have to carry your bike upstairs every day, try to lift and carry one in a store before buying.

 Gear shifting systems: There are traditional chain systems and systems with gears inside the rear wheel hub, but I like the NuVinci Harmony system best.
-The NuVinci hub is continuous, so you don't run into trouble if you have to switch down from a high to a low gear because of a sudden stop (typical in city biking).
+The NuVinci hub is continuous, so you don't run into trouble if you have to switch down from a high to a low gear because of a sudden stop (typical at traffic lights or intersections in city biking).
 You can adjust the transmission ratio continuously using a handlebar controller.
 If you get the NuVinci Harmony option, you also get an automatic mode: You select how fast you want to pedal, and the system changes "gears" continuously and automatically---if you want to go faster, just pedal a little harder, the bike will get faster, and the system switches to a higher gear so that your pedaling frequency stays the same.
 Excellent for quick starts from a traffic light, or for starting uphill!
 You can basically forget about switching gears ever again.
-Fallbrook, the manufacturer, has an online list of all bike models with their NuVinci Harmony system.
+Enviolo is the bike technology division of Fallbrook, the manufacturer of the Nuvinci system.
+They have a nice video explaining the Nuvinci system.

 Model cycles: Manufactures present their new models at the Eurobike convention in late August.
 These become available at dealers around Septemer/October.
 By end of January you can find reviews of most new models online.
 By May it becomes more difficult to find the exact model you want because production is ramping down in preparation for the new model year.
 I had to get mine in Leverkusen when I bought it in June.